learn-co-curriculum/node-modules-folder-lab/README.md

 ## Introduction

 Code organization is important.
-If you want to really master Node and impress you co-workers, you need to know how to import folder.
-This powerful pattern sometimes called proxy for modules, or plugins pattern.
-It will allow you to import just one thing, but get many many modules which are in that folder.
+If you want to really master Node and impress you co-workers, you need to know how to import folders.
+This powerful pattern is sometimes called a proxy for modules.
+This plugin pattern allows you to write a line of code to import a directory, which also recursively imports everything inside that directory.

-Imagine you're working server logger.
-You must implement series of modules which display logs in different colors.
+Imagine you're working on a server logger.
+You must implement a series of modules which display your app logs in different colors.
 (It can be later used in a CLI game development too!).

-In this lab, you'll learn how to proxy folders or in other words how to create an abstraction layer which will allow you to group files using the Node feature of importing folders.

 ## Instructions

-1. Create a proxy file `index.js` in the `color-logs` folder.
+1. Create a proxy file `index.js` in the `color-logs` directory.
-2. Import all the JS files in the `color-logs` folder in the `index.js` (except `index.js` obviously)
+2. Import all the other JS files in the `color-logs` directory in the `index.js` (except `index.js` obviously)
 3. Export the imported file as an object.
 Follow the  `module.exports = {...}` pattern with filenames as values of properties (see extra info if this is too confusing)
-4. Create `main.js` in the repository folder and import the `color-logs` folder.
+4. Create `main.js` in the root directory of this project and import the `color-logs` folder.
-5. Print two lines: "Access granted" with green color and "Permission denied" with red.
+5. Print two lines: "Access granted" in the green color and "Permission denied" in red.
-6. Bonus: refactor `index.js` to process an unlimited number of files from the `color-logs` folder with `fs` **withou** using any extra npm modules like `require-dir`.
+6. Bonus: refactor `index.js` to process an unlimited number of files from the `color-logs` folder with `fs` **without** using any extra npm modules like `require-dir`.
 You can use `readdirSync()` to read the list of files in the folder.
 Note: Don't forget to check that the files have `.js` extension and remember to convert any weird names (e.g., `deep-blue.js`) to proper JavaScript/Node names with camelCase (`deepBlue`).

 ### Extra Info